Skip to main content

 SIEM Integration

 When integrating with a SIEM system, you might want to listen for issue.created and issue.updated events.
-This allows your security team to be notified of new security issues detected by Promptfoo Enterprise and track their resolution.
-The complete issue state provided with each webhook makes it easy to keep your SIEM system synchronized.
+This allows your security team to be notified of new security vulnerabilities detected by Promptfoo Enterprise and track their resolution.
+The complete vulnerability state provided with each webhook makes it easy to keep your SIEM system synchronized.

 Task Tracking Integration